This quick start tutorial is aimed at bringing the reader up to speed

 There is nothing remarkable about the above.
 The next line shows how

-to turn a primordial into an ordinary uintptr_t*
+to turn a primordial into an ordinary uintptr_t* wombat object,

-basically by casting away const
+basically by casting away const:

 uintptr_t* rest = ((uintptr_t*)(wombat_primordial_list_minus_fini));